 Erik Spiekermann is one of most well-known typographers and designers in this day and age.
 He has designed for brands such as Nokia and created many typefaces such as FF Meta, FF MetaSerif, ITC Officina, FF Govan, Berliner Grotesk and many others.

-Aside from founding Edenspiekermann 2009 he now runs an experimental letterpress workshop in Berlin.
+Aside from founding Edenspiekermann in 2009 he now runs an experimental letterpress workshop in Berlin.
 I spoke with Erik about the fundamentals of typography and his personal experiences in the industry from freelancing to working on projects such as Nokia.

 Stay up to date